Last updated 03/02/2014.

 CLIENTS IDENTIFICATION AND VERIFICATION

-The Federation’s model rule has been implemented by most Canadian societies (and will soon be implemented in the remaining jurisdictions).
+The Federation’s model rule has been implemented by all Canadian societies.
 Under the rule, lawyers and Quebec notaries are required to obtain the following information with respect to the entity or person retaining the lawyer:

 The client’s full name;